ritarasteiro/FieldCourse/pages/project.md

 Use the following **plink** command to trim the original dataset (check [here](https://www.cog-genomics.org/plink/1.9/index) for more details about the plink functions).

+TODO: number of chromosomes.
+Domestic pig : 19 pairs; Wild boar : it varies but usually 18 pairs.
+10.2 has 18 autosomes plus sex chromosomes and mtDNA.
+However in the ped file it has 24 pairs plus O .

+TODO: In the map file, the first column corresponds to the chromosomes.
+The new  genome assemby of the goat has 29 chromosomes.
+You will notice that you have chromosomes 30 and 0, which respectively correspond to chromosome X and unplaced SNPs.

 ```
-plink --bfile ADAPTmap_genotypeTOP_20160222_full  --keep-fam pops_to_keep.txt  --allow-extra-chr  --chr-set 31 --make-bed --out ADAPTmap_genotypeTOP_20160222_trim
+plink --file JWM_Final  --keep-fam pops_to_keep.txt  --allow-extra-chr  --chr-set 25 --make-be d --out JWM_Final_trim
 ```
-In the bim file, the first column corresponds to the chromosomes.
-The new  genome assemby of the goat has 29 chromosomes.
-You will notice that you have chromosomes 30 and 0, which respectively correspond to chromosome X and unplaced SNPs.

 The AdaptMap goat dataset was mapped to the most recent version of the goat genome ([ARS1](https://www.ncbi.nlm.nih.gov/genome/gdv/browser/?acc=GCF_001704415.1&context=genome)).
 So, when you need to query any particular SNPs that you find you can link to this, and then follow the same procedure as you did with the wolves.